The MPA Inventory

 Types of MPAs

 The MPA Inventory includes sites that meet specific definitions and are classified to allow analysis of various characteristics across multiple spatial scales.
-Please review MPA Inventory metadata (.xml) for more details.
+Please review MPA Inventory metadata (.pdf) for more details.

 MPA Inventory Data